opengeos/HyperCoast/paper/paper.md

 # Acknowledgements

 The HyperCoast project draws inspiration from the [nasa/EMIT-Data-Resources](https://github.com/nasa/EMIT-Data-Resources) repository.
 Credit goes to the original authors.
-We also acknowledges the NASA EMIT program support through grant no. 80NSSC24K0865.
+We also acknowledge the NASA EMIT program support through grant no. 80NSSC24K0865.

 # References